takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.75 <br>
+  ・ Fixed a problem in which a log file could not be set and started without being reflected. <br>
+  ・ When setting the log file, an option to exit or not is now displayed even when a file other than "Player.log" is selected. <br>
+  ・ Fixed a problem that caused an external thread error when the internal initialization process of Tools failed. <br>
+  ・ Fixed an issue in the Creative Search tool where nothing is displayed when no background is set. <br>
+  ・ Fixed an issue in the Creative Search tool where some items had a smaller font size than necessary. <br>

   ○ 4.99.74 <br>
   ・ Fixed a problem where the name of the last round last played would remain displayed for a while when the 1st round loading started. <br>